 Being a parent doesn’t help with motivation, either.
 If you are a stay at home dad or work from home, your day is moving from task to task, with kids constantly making demands and hanging all over you.
 When the night comes, you have little-to-no reserves for anything but sitting and being silent.

-That’s a temporary state, but there are bigger factors that play into difficulty giving the affection your partner craves.
+That’s a temporary state, but there are bigger factors that play into difficulty showing the affection your partner craves.
 Maybe affection wasn’t shown growing up, so you never got a script.
 Or perhaps your culture didn’t celebrate expressiveness as a group trait.
 Running through it all is the implicit, or even explicit, message of, “Suck it up.”
 All of this conspires to put you into “emotional jail,” says Orna Rawls, a licensed marriage and family therapist in Stratford, Connecticut.

 But it’s not your destiny.
 “We are not cardboard cutouts of our parents,” Jill A. Stoddard, licensed psychologist in San Diego and author of Be Mighty.
 “We can grow, change and do things differently.”
 You can look to other role models and copy them.
 You can have an intent and make another choice simply because it matters to your spouse.